-- Executive Summary (Word file); - Proposal Document (Word file); - Program Calendar Entry in 2-Column "Change to Course or Program form" (Word file); - Complete proposals for all new courses proposed for the program (See Section 6: Category 1 Proposals); - Departmental Curriculum Consultations for program and all new courses (Word or PDF file); - Library Consultation form for program and all new courses (Word or PDF file); and, - Budgetary Impact of Curriculum Proposals form for program and all new courses (Word or PDF file).
+- 3. Executive Summary (Word file) - 4. proposal document (Word file) - 5. program Calendar entry in 2-Column Change to Course or Program form (Word file) - 6. complete proposals for all new courses proposed for the program (See Section 6: Category 1 Proposals) - 7.
+Curriculum Consultations forms for new and changed programs and all new courses (Word or PDF file) - 8.
+Library Consultation form for program and all new courses (Word or PDF file) - 9.
+Budgetary Impact of Curriculum Proposals form for program and all new courses (Word or PDF file)